RatJuggler/advent-of-code/2016/README.md

 tackling Part 2 as this time.

 ##### Day 23: Safe Cracking
-Reusing and refining the code from Day 12 to add a new instruction for Part 1 was fun.
+Reusing and refining the bunnycode VM from Day 12 to add a new instruction for Part 1 was fun.
 I implemented the optimisation without any major refactoring of the existing code, so it seemed a bit clunky, but works fine.

+##### Day 24: Air Duct Spelunking
+Skipping this day to continue with reusing code from Day 23 on Day 25.

+##### Day 25: Clock Signal
+Continuing to reuse the bunnycode VM, now from Day 23.
+Part 1 touches on the [halting problem](https://en.wikipedia.org/wiki/Halting_problem) but I just modified the bunnycode VM to return each output it generated, then cycled through looking for an initial arbitrary output that matched that required.

+I now need to complete Days 19, 21, 22 and 24 before I continue with Part 2 of Day 25.